 35 U.S.C.
 184 Filing of application in foreign country.

-(b) APPLICATION.--The term "application" when used in this chapter includes applications and any modifications, amendments, or supplements thereto, or divisions thereof.
+- (b) APPLICATION.—The term "application" when used in this chapter includes applications and any modifications, amendments, or supplements thereto, or divisions thereof.

-(c) SUBSEQUENT MODIFICATIONS, AMENDMENTS, AND SUPPLEMENTS.--The scope of a license shall permit subsequent modifications, amendments, and supplements containing additional subject matter if the application upon which the request for the license is based is not, or was not, required to be made available for inspection under section 181 of this title and if such modifications, amendments, and supplements do not change the general nature of the invention in a manner which would require such application to be made available for inspection under such section 181.
+- (c) SUBSEQUENT MODIFICATIONS, AMENDMENTS, AND SUPPLEMENTS.—The scope of a license shall permit subsequent modifications, amendments, and supplements containing additional subject matter if the application upon which the request for the license is based is not, or was not, required to be made available for inspection under section 181 and if such modifications, amendments, and supplements do not change the general nature of the invention in a manner which would require such application to be made available for inspection under such section 181.
 In any case in which a license is not, or was not, required in order to file an application in any foreign country, such subsequent modifications, amendments, and supplements may be made, without a license, to the application filed in the foreign country if the United States application was not required to be made available for inspection under section 181 and if such modifications, amendments, and supplements do not, or did not, change the general nature of the invention in a manner which would require the United States application to have been made available for inspection under such section 181.

 (Amended Aug.
 23, 1988, Public Law 100-418, sec.
 9101(b)(1), 102 Stat.
 1567; Nov.
 29, 1999, Public Law 106-113, sec.
 1000(a)(9), 113 Stat.
 1501A-582 (S. 1948 sec.
 4732(a)(10)(B)); amended Sept.
 16, 2011, Public Law 112-29, secs.
 20(b) and (j) (effective Sept.
 16, 2012), 125 Stat.
 284)